alexandraclark/final/README.md

 ## Resources

 ### Guests
-The app will have the ability to invite guests through use of email or text message, and track their response either through text message or use of the online app.
-If the guest chooses to create a User account (or already has one), they can associate their User account with their guest status.
+The app will have the ability to invite Guests through use of email or text message, and track their response either through text message or use of the online app.
+If the Guest chooses to create a User account (or already has one), they can log in or create a username and password to associate their User account with their Guest status.
+Users and Guests have a one-to-one relationship.

 ### Invitations
-Invitations will track the many-to-many relationship between guests and events.
+Invitations will track the many-to-many relationship between Guests and Events.

 ### Events
-Events can be created by a user, and possess a title, date, an image, and event details.
+Events can be created by a User, and possess a title, date, an image, and Event details, as well as a budget to compare to Supplies.

 ### Lists
-Lists are to-do lists of tasks (see next) for a specific event.
-The user who has created the event can assign guests to help with certain to-do tasks, or invite guests to choose which tasks they would like to volunteer for.
+Lists are to-do lists of Tasks (see next) for a specific event.
+The User who has created the Event can assign Guests to help with certain to-do Tasks, or invite Guests to choose which Tasks they would like to volunteer for.

 ### Tasks
-Tasks are associated with a single list (which is associated with a single event).
-They can have a due date, a tag (to group similar tasks), a guest who is assigned to the task, and can keep track of whether the task has been completed.
+Tasks are associated with a single List (which is associated with a single Event).
+They can have a due date, a tag (to group similar tasks), a Guest who is assigned to the Task, and can keep track of whether the Task has been completed.

 ### Supplies
-Supplies are items needed to make the event happen.
-They can have a title, a price, and the id of a guest that they are assigned to.
+Supplies are items needed to make the Event happen.
+They can have a title, a price, and the id of a guest that they are assigned to, plus a link to an outside site to purchase.
+They also keep track of whether or not they have been purchased.